HOME • SEARCH • EMAIL • ABOUT

 Botany

 Palis is a shrub growing 1 to 3 meters high.
 Younger plant parts are thinly or densely covered with short, stellately arranged, brownish or pale hairs.
-Leaves are ovate-lanceolate to oblong-lanceolate, 5 to 15 centimeters long, 2.5 to 6 centimeters wide, with a long slender, pointed tip and pointed to blunt blase.
+Leaves are ovate-lanceolate to oblong-lanceolate, 5 to 15 centimeters long, 2.5 to 6 centimeters wide, with a long slender, pointed tip and pointed to blunt base.
 Lowers surfaces of the leaves are densely covered with stellate hairs, and with numerous, small, waxy, yellow glands.
 Cymes are axillary, short-stalked, and 2 to 4 centimeters long.
 Flowers are pale purplish or lavender, and about 3 millimeters long.
 Fruit is a berry, fleshy, rounded, pale lavender, and 4 to 5 millimeters in diameter.

 Distribution